500 University Avenue West, Minot, ND

 Annual deadline for applications: June 1.

 By completing a short survey, you will help us make our website better!
-Each year, NDCPD works towards measuring consumer satisfaction with the information we have on our site.
-As we continually try to improve our website and its content, your input is more important than ever!
-Please complete the short survey via this LINK to let us know your thoughts.
+Each year, NDCPD works to collect satisfaction data on our website.
+We continually try to improve our website and its content and your input is important!
+Please complete this SHORT SURVEY VIA THIS LINK and let us know your thoughts.
 Suggestions are also welcome!

-If you are interested in a career with NDCPD, please go to www.minotstateu.edu/hr/jobs to view our open positions.
+NDCPD is an exciting place to work!
+We have lots of different projects with lots of different opportunities for career growth!
+If you are interested in working @ NDCPD, go to www.minotstateu.edu/hr/jobs and view our open positions.
 Or send an email to ndcpd@minotstateu.edu.

-If you have difficulty accessing content on the NDCPD website, please send an email to ndcpd.@minotstateu.edu.
+We have teamed with Accessibe.com to make our website more accessible to people with disabilities; note the blue icon in the bottom left screen.
+If you have difficulty accessing content on our website, please send an email to ndcpd@minotstateu.edu.